filedesless/HTLLBB/README.md

 - Install dotnetcore on your platform
 - Use the following environment variable `export ASPNETCORE_ENVIRONMENT=Development` (~/.bashrc on linux, ~/.profile on OSX)
-- Setup a local MySQL and Redis instance, and fill in the required details in src/appsettings.Development.json
+- Setup a local MySQL instance, and fill in the required details in src/appsettings.Development.json
 - Start the project with `dotnet run` in the src directory (or use the default "play" button in visual studio)